 - The investor is forced to assume a permanent writedown of the security’s value

-As of June 2021, minimum regulatory capital requirements for European banks were well above the high- and low-trigger CoCo thresholds.
-And most banks hold capital far in excess of the required minimum level.
+As of September 2022, minimum regulatory capital requirements for European banks were well above the high- and low-trigger CoCo thresholds, and most banks hold capital far in excess of the required minimum level.3

 In the U.S., banks issue preferred stock rather than CoCos to fulfill their AT1 capital requirement.
 The main difference between a preferred stock and an AT1 CoCo, besides the issuer’s likely geography, is that only the CoCo has the contingency feature described above.
 In fact, because CoCos and preferred stock play nearly identical roles and rank similarly within an issuer’s capital structure — i.e., lower than senior debt but higher than common equity — CoCos are commonly held in strategies that invest in preferred stocks.

 1 The value is denominated in the country’s local currency.

 2 Source: ICE BofA Contingent Capital Index, 31 October 2022.